gramineproject/gramine/Documentation/building.rst

    need to run **both** buildchains, first :command:`make` then :command:`meson`.

-To build Graphene, in the root directory of Graphene repo, run the following commands::
+To build Gramine, in the root directory of Gramine repo, run the following commands::

-   # if you build graphene-direct (note that "direct" means non-SGX version)
+   # if you build gramine-direct (note that "direct" means non-SGX version)
    make

-   # if you build graphene-sgx
+   # if you build gramine-sgx
    make SGX=1 ISGX_DRIVER_PATH=<path-to-sgx-driver-sources>

 The path to the SGX driver sources must point to the absolute path where the SGX